 No. You don’t need to do it right now.
 But it should be your first goal if you have just started doing what you love.

-- Is what you love doing scalable?
+- What do you love doing, scalable?

 - Next, What do you love doing being done by other people whom you know?

 If the answer to both questions is ‘yes’, you can taste the water!
 In case, If one of the answers is ‘no’, search about the same.
 If you believe what you love doing isn’t scalable, can you discover any way to make it scalable?
 If you don’t find anyone you know who do what you love doing, search on the net.
 There can be someone you may not know, but you can eventually know once you begin your search.

 A part-time gig is important to see whether what you love doing is a reality or just an illusion.
 Maybe what you love doing can be pursued as a hobby and not as a job or a profession.